ahmadajal/MoDE/README.md

 # Multi-objective-2D-Embeddings
-The source code for MoDE:
+The source code for MoDE.
+For now the code seems to be working fine, e.g, take a look at the "test_MoDE.ipynb" notebook to observe the visualization for "small_stock" dataset.

 Things that needs to be done:
-- The current results looks strange.
-See the `test_MoDE.ipynb` notebook.
-The visualization for "small_stock" dataset looks strange
 - implementation of the distance, correlation, and order metrics.
 - Implementation of the compression algorithm.